 Discussions around the IT service desk, understandably, tend to focus on how they impact an organization's technology operations.
-The right service desk solution can help an organization add stability, refinement and speed to its IT and support operations.
+The right service desk solution can help an organization add stability, refinement, and speed to its IT and support operations.
 Incident management streamlines support ticket prioritization and resolution.
-Problem management lets your support teams identify the underlying technology issues that cause incidents to arise in the first place.
-Change management enables your IT workers to get more responsive and adjust the configuration based on business demands.
-We can go on like this for a while - a good service desk will transform the way you manage technology.
+Equipping a your IT service desk with the best platform, you enable them to serve the organization by removing obstacles that degrade a high performing organization.
+You may choose focused efforts, such as implementing a Change Management strategy.
+Or, perhaps your organization is ready for a more robust global effort to fully implement an IT Service Management solution.
+Whatever your maturity level, a professional service desk will transform the way you manage the delivery of IT services.

 1. Empower IT Consumers

 Business users are increasingly acting like consumers in the way they interact with IT departments.
 As they embrace this trend, they want to be able to take control of how they use technology, and you need to be ready to help them accomplish this while also maintaining the control IT needs over the configuration.

 Advanced service desk solutions include features like self-service portals, service catalogs, and knowledge centers, all of which allow business users to engage with technology in meaningful ways that deliver the promise of consumerization.
 Giving your employees this freedom to use technology flexibly based on their specific needs—not to mention solve their own problems when something goes wrong—can maximize the value gleaned from IT consumerization.